Insight into Emptiness

-- The course consists of 2-3 hours of teachings Monday to Thursday, with one-week breaks every few weeks and holidays in winter and summer.
+- The course consists 3-hour teachings Monday to Thursday, with one-week breaks every few weeks and holidays in winter and summer.

 - The teachings are streamed live and recorded.

-- Additionally, there are regular revision sessions with one of our course assistants.
+- Additionally, there are regular revision sessions with one of course assistants.

-- Revision sessions are available online in English via ZOOM.
+- Revision sessions by Ven.
+Tenpa are available online in English via Zoom.

 We are now happy to offer an online studying option.
-The online study platform includes live-streamed classes, all course materials, review classes via Zoom and possibility to meet and interact with other students.
+The online study platform includes live-streamed classes, all course materials, review classes via Zoom by Ven.
+Tenpa and possibility to meet and interact with other students.